Reviews You Can Rely On

 Comfort

 As with most Smith helmets, the Vantage fits a wide range of head shapes depending on how one sizes it.
 The easy-to-adjust BOA adjust system makes it easy to customize the fit and is glove-friendly.
-The earpieces are plush and comfortable next to skin.
+The earpieces are plush and comfortable next to the skin.
 We did notice that the earpads applied more pressure to our ears when we were wearing earbuds.
 The liner has a light fleece around the contact zones of your head, which has a smooth and soft next-to-skin feel.
 The shape, liner, and BOA system make this a stand-out performer in the realm of comfort.

 smith vantage mips - the classic boa adjuster offers excellent fit customization.